March 29, 2016 | By: Kelli Zermeno

 Categories: Family Support

-While these miraculous animals can provide an amazing level of help and joy for your child, you must remember: they are work.
-Adopting any pet, trained or not, creates more work for you as a caregiver.
-They need to be fed, groomed, taken to the veterinarian, trained, etc. And while many of these animals are highly trained, they aren’t human and are not to be used in place of a human caregiver.
+Service and therapy dogs can provide a lot of help and joy for your child.
+But they are work.
+Adopting any pet — trained or not — creates more work for you as a caregiver.
+They need to be fed, groomed, taken to the veterinarian, and trained, among other things.

-There are several things to think about when considering a service animal, and it pays to do the research.
+There’s a lot to think about when considering a service animal.
+It pays to do the research.
 Ask around for referrals from people in your community.
-Visit a child with their animal so you can see them in action.
+Visit a child with their animal, so you can see them in action.

 Call or email service animal organizations and ask questions.
-These organizations are happy to give you all the needed information to make the right decision.
-They have a very thorough process when a service animal is requested—you and your child will have to be approved.
+These organizations can give you all the information you need to make the right decision.
+Keep in mind they have a very thorough process when a service animal is requested, and you and your child will have to be approved.

-And the biggest question: does my child like dogs?
-If your child hates or is afraid of dogs for some reason, a service dog may not be a good choice.
-If your child is non-verbal or unable to communicate this, show them movies or read stories about dogs and see how they react.
+If your child doesn’t like or is afraid of dogs, a service dog may not be a good choice.
+If your child is non-verbal or unable to communicate their feelings, show them movies or read stories about dogs and see how they react.
 Take them to visit the gentle dog of a friend.
-Or better yet, if you have a service animal training facility in your community, make an appointment to take your child.
-The best service animal facilities often require the presence of a parent and preferably the child during the training process anyway.
+Or better yet, take your child to a service animal training facility if there’s one in your community.

-You can also find additional resources at Find Services, Groups, and Events on this website.
+You can also search for resources for service and therapy animals on this website.

 Despite doubt from others, a parent’s careful attention to her son’s verbal and nonverbal cues highlights the importance of listening to children with disabilities and advocating for their needs.